 The "recycled" gold market is also booming.
 It allows to buy gold that has already been produced, and that was previously used for jewelry for example.
 This allows you to buy gold that was already in the circuit, and therefore has not had an impact on the ecology for some time.
 As world gold is estimated at 187 200 tons, there is a real stock to sell.

 And virtual gold?

 Bitcoin, nicknamed "virtual gold", made a shattering entry in portfolios investors and soon signs.
 This very innovative payment network has been gradually able to obtain a safe haven status, despite its volatility, which remains significant.
 But it also has a high environmental cost.
 The challenge is to continue to develop this cutting-edge economic technology, while limiting its impact on the ecosystem.

 For that, several solutions already exist: it is possible to mine Bitcoin, that is to say to produce parts, by using green electricity.
 The hydroelectric plants or the wind network can thus support the architecture that makes this virtual currency work.
 Users are also turning to alternatives to Bitcoin, such as Ethereum: they use technologies much less greedy in electricity.

 If for a long time environmental issues have been ignored, managing real or virtual precious metals in an ecological way becomes, as for many other sectors, a major challenge.
-From reflections to solutions, collective responsibilities gradually allow this positive transition to be put in place.
+Reflections on solutions, collective responsibilities are gradually making it possible to set up this positive transition.